Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Pseudocode for additional algorithms and subroutines

-\textbf{Pseudocode for sampling an expression from the RNN.} The sampling process in DSR (line 6 of Algorithm \ref{alg:dsr}) is more complicated than typical autoregressive sampling procedures due to applying constraints in situ and providing hierarchical information to the RNN.
+\textbf{Pseudocode for sampling an expression from the RNN.} The sampling process in DSR (line 4 of Algorithm 1) is more complicated than typical autoregressive sampling procedures due to applying constraints in situ and providing hierarchical information to the RNN.
 Thus, we provide pseudocode for this process in Algorithm \ref{alg:sampling}.
-Within this algorithm, the function $\textrm{Arity}(\tau_i)$ simply returns the arity (number of arguments) of token $\tau_i$, i.e. two for binary operators, one for unary operators, or zero for input variables and constants.
+Within this algorithm, the function $\textrm{Arity}(\tau_i)$ simply returns the arity (number of arguments) of token $\tau_i$, i.e. two for binary operators, one for unary operators, or zero for input variables or constants.

 \textbf{Additional subroutines.} DSR includes several subroutines used when sampling an expression from the RNN and during training.
-In Subroutine \ref{alg:constraints}, we describe the function $\textrm{ApplyConstraints}(\psi, \mathcal{L}, \tau)$ used in Algorithm \ref{alg:sampling}, which zeros out the probabilities of tokens that would violate any given constraints.
-Within this subroutine, the user-specific function $\textrm{ViolatesConstraint}(\tau, \mathcal{L}_i)$ returns \textsc{true} if adding the $i$th token of the library $\mathcal{L}$ to the partial traversal $\tau$ would violate any user-specified constraints, and \textsc{false} otherwise.

 In Subroutine \ref{alg:parents_siblings}, we describe the function $\textrm{ParentSibling}(\tau)$ used in Algorithm \ref{alg:sampling}, which computes the parent and sibling of the next token to be sampled.
 This subroutine uses the following logic.
 If the final node in the partial traversal is a unary or binary operator, then that node is the parent and there is no sibling.
 Otherwise, the subroutine iterates backward through the traversal until finding a node with an unselected child node.
-That node is the parent and the subsequent node is the child.
+That node is the parent and the subsequent node is the sibling.